EirikTengesdal/MapDrawingScriptforR/README.md

 # Map Drawing Script for R
 This repository contains an R script designed to draw maps using *sf* objects and coördinates.
 More scripts will be added to this repository in the future.

-I encourage people to adapt the script to create maps for their purposes.
+I encourage people to adapt the script to create maps for their own purposes.
 It is possible to manipulate many factors, thus allowing for substantial customisation.

 ## About NALS_Denmark
 This script was used to create the map in the paper *Argument Placement in Danish* (Tengesdal, 2021, manuscript for [NALS](https://journals.uio.no/index.php/NALS/index)).
 The map shown below can be reproduced using the archived script and associated files.